hasenbanck/toa/SPECIFICATION.md

 ### 5.3 Reed-Solomon Error Correction

 32 bytes of Reed-Solomon parity data protecting the Blake3 hash.
+The 32 byte hash is treated as 32 message symbols, producing 32 parity symbols, for a total codeword of 64 symbols.

 Parameters: